OfficeDev/outlook-dev-docs/docs/add-ins/limits-for-activation-and-javascript-api-for-outlook-add-ins.md

 ---
-title: Limits for activation and API usage in Outlook add-ins | Microsoft Docs
+title: Limits for activation and API usage in Outlook Add-ins | Microsoft Docs
-description: Learn about activation limits and API usage limits in Outlook add-ins.
+description: Learn about activation limits and API usage limits in Outlook Add-ins.
 author: jasonjoh

 ms.topic: article